Fraser Dawbarns LLP (“the Firm”) is a Limited Liability Partnership which is registered at the Law

 We maintain professional indemnity insurance in relation to the services that we provide.
 Our insurers are the International Insurance Company of Hannover of 10 Fenchurch Street, London, EC3M 3BE whose claims handlers are Inter Hannover Claims c/o BLM King’s House, 42 King Street, Manchester M3 2NU.
 The territorial coverage of our insurance is England & Wales.

 Financial Services – Investment & Insurance

-We are not authorised under the Financial Services & Markets Act 2000, nor are we regulated by the Financial Services Authority, but we are able, in certain circumstances, to offer a limited range of investment services to clients because we are members of the Law Society of England and Wales.
+We are not authorised under the Financial Services & Markets Act 2000, nor are we regulated by the Financial Conduct Authority, but we are able, in certain circumstances, to offer a limited range of investment services to clients because we are members of the Law Society of England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.
 If while we are acting for a client, the client needs advice on investments, we may have to refer the client to someone who is authorised to provide the service.